PPTArena: A Benchmark for PowerPoint Editing: PPTArena Dataset Construction

-\mypar{Difficulty Labeling.} For each case we record four aligned signals: (1) the number of atomic operations in the ground-truth program, (2) the number of distinct slides edited, (3) whether the instruction or style target imposes cross-slide dependencies (updates on one slide conditioned on content in another or deck-wide consistency requirements), and (4) a \emph{high-diff} (high difficulty) flag.
-We designate a case as high-diff when a task contains cross-slide dependencies or heavy visual-textual semantic reasoning dependencies, such as chart remapping or translation.
-These consistent labels produce the distribution summarized in Table~\ref{tab:difficulty_by_category}.
+\mypar{Difficulty Labeling.} For each case, we record four aligned signals: (1) the number of atomic operations in the ground-truth program, (2) the number of distinct slides edited, (3) whether the instruction or style target imposes cross-slide dependencies, and (4) a \emph{high-diff} flag.
+We mark a case as high-diff when it involves cross-slide dependencies or strong visual-textual semantic reasoning, such as chart remapping or translation.
+These labels produce the difficulty distribution summarized in Table~\ref{tab:difficulty_by_category_main} of the main paper.